Workflow Utilities

 can reduce your input scRNA-seq reference size by subsetting.
 The

-functions requires your input sce
+functions requires your input sce object, the column

-containing the cell-type annotation cell_type_col
+name containing the cell-type annotation

-specify the subsetting scenario scenario
+cell_type_col.
+You can specify the subsetting

-as one of “mirror”
+scenario scenario as one of “mirror” or “even”.
+The

-in the input data but reduces the overall cell number.
+input data but reduces the overall cell number.
 The even scenario

 selects the same number of cells for each cell-type.
-Specify the number
+Specify the

-parameter.
-In case notEnough
+ncells parameter.
+In case notEnoughcells

-cells are available for a
+are available for a cell-type to match the required number

-cell-type to match the required number according to the scenario you can
+according to the scenario you can set this parameter to “asis” to

-set this parameter to “asis” to keep all remaining cells or “remove” the
+keep all remaining cells or “remove” the cell-type completely.

 subset <- subsetSCE(sce, cell_type_col = "celltype_major", scenario = "mirror", ncells = 500)